sqhuang/sensor/README.md

 * Simple demo for recording sensor information(currently just gps and camera's Euler Angle) locally or sending it to somewhere eles by tcp while shooting videos.

 ## for the new drone project
-* hope all is well
+* no more new drone project

 ## prototype